Administration is a type of insolvency procedure designed to save companies from liquidation.

 Directors and shareholders

-Once a company becomes insolvent and begins experiencing threats of legal action from its creditors, many directors choose to go into administration to prevent their financial situation worsening and to protect themselves from winding-up orders and the liquidation of their company.
+Once a company becomes insolvent and begins experiencing threats of legal action from its creditors, many directors choose to go into administration to prevent their financial situation from worsening and to protect themselves from winding-up orders and the liquidation of their company.

-Appointing an administrator for your own company is usually a relatively quick and simple process as there is no need to apply for a court order.
+Appointing an administrator for your own company is usually a relatively quick and simple process, as there is no need to apply for a court order.
 Instead, the company should seek the advice of an insolvency practitioner.

-However, if the company in question is already in a CVA or going through the process of liquidation, then they must first apply to the court to be appointed an administrator.
+However, if the company in question is already in a CVA or going through the process of liquidation, they must first apply to the court to be appointed an administrator.

 Floating charge holder